aaron-grau/curic/ruby/projects/tic_tac_toe_ai/README.md

 We're going to write a computer AI that can't be beaten at TicTacToe.
 Download [the skeleton][ttt-skeleton] to get started.
-In the `skeleton` is a `tic_tac_toe.rb` file which contains the TTT solution from w1d2.
+In the `skeleton` is a `tic_tac_toe.rb` file which contains an improved version of the TTT solution from w2d4 in the App Academy Prepwork.
 Today, we will be writing a `TicTacToeNode` class which utilizes the `Board` class from the TTT solution.
 We will also be writing a `SuperComputerPlayer` class which builds on top of the `ComputerPlayer` class from the TTT solution.

 Once you've downloaded the files from the repo, check that you can run the specs: